 The Princely State of Jammu & Kashmir was founded by an Act of Treaty between the ‘East India Company’ and ‘Raja Ghulab Singh’ signed on 16 of March 1846.

-“the hilly or mountainous country with its dependencies situated to the eastward of the River Indus and the westward of the River Ravi including Chamba and excluding Lahol, being part of the territories ceded to the British Government by the Lahore State according to the provisions of Article IV of the Treaty of Lahore, dated 9 March 1846”
+“the hilly or mountainous (“Pahari”) country with its dependencies situated to the eastward of the River Indus and the westward of the River Ravi including Chamba and excluding Lahol, being part of the territories ceded to the British Government by the Lahore State according to the provisions of Article IV of the Treaty of Lahore, dated 9 March 1846″

-For his part, Kashmir State’s Ruler, formerly Raja Ghulab Singh had been a client or feudatory of the Sikh Confederacy, which the British called the Lahore State.
-The Lahore State were the previous rulers of ‘the hilly or mountainous country’ that made up substantial areas of the new ‘Kingdom’.
+For his part, Kashmir State’s Ruler, formerly Raja Ghulab Singh, had been a client or feudatory of the Sikh Confederacy, which the British called the Lahore State.
+The Lahore State were the previous rulers of ‘the hilly or mountainous country’ that now made up Ghulab Singh’s Kingdom’.
 Following the defeat of the Sikh Confederacy during the first Anglo-Sikh war (11 November 1845 – 09 March 1846), these hilly/mountainous lands were subsequently ‘transferred’ and ‘made over’ to him by the East India Company for an agreed price.
 In effect, Ghulab Singh was rewarded for not aiding the Lahore State, to whom he was duty-bound per the arrangements of the patronage system; he held fiefs in lieu of offering mercenary service to his overlords.
 He consciously decided to withhold his troops to the advantage of the British.
-Thenceforth, he was promoted Maharaja Ghulab Singh became the first ruling monarch of the new State with all the accoutrements of royal titles and gun salutes.
+Thenceforth, he was promoted Maharaja Ghulab Singh of Kashmir State, he became the first ruling Monarch of the new Princely State with all the accoutrements of royal titles and gun salutes.
 His meteoric rise has been a source of great debate and friction between supporters and opponents, such is the legacy of this contested history.

-Of the many stokers working on British merchant ships docked in Bombay during the latter half of the 1800s and the ‘Kashmiri‘ soldiers who fought in both World Wars, these individuals came from the erstwhile ‘Mirpur District’ pre-1947.
-The neighbouring area of Poonch was also an important recruitment area for the British Indian Army once restrictions were lifted from recruiting outside British India.
+Of the many ‘Kashmiri’ stokers working on British merchant ships docked in Bombay during the latter half of the 1800s and the ‘Kashmiri‘ soldiers who fought in both World Wars, these individuals came from the erstwhile ‘Mirpur District’ pre-1947.
+The neighbouring area of Poonch had also been an important recruitment area for the British Indian Army once restrictions were lifted from recruiting outside British India.
 It does not come as a surprise to learn that the valley communities of Mirpur and Poonch have always had a shared history that stretches back many hundreds of years.
 These pioneers left Jammu & Kashmir in search of work.
 They were followed by ordinary locals who similarly left Jammu & Kashmir in pursuit of economic emancipation.
 Some of these “migrants” settled outside Jammu & Kashmir because of their army-connections, in British India and further afield in both the Old and New Worlds, decades before post-World War II immigration to the UK.
 They settled in their new homelands, got married, had children and never returned home.
 Others fell on hard times, and were repatriated thanks to the help of Christian charities.

-Whenever we speak of ‘Mirpur’ within the context of ‘Kashmir State’, we are strictly speaking about a district that was configured for the purpose of administration.
-Mirpur District, (1 district out of 14), was particularly significant to the State as it generated considerable agricultural taxes in addition to being an important recruitment ground for the British Indian Army.
-Kashmir State had limited cultivable lands, and many of these were situated in the southern portions of the new district.
+Whenever we speak of migrations from ‘Mirpur’ within the context of ‘Kashmir State’, we are strictly speaking about a district that was configured for the purpose of administration.
+Mirpur District, (1 district out of 14), was particularly significant to the State because it generated considerable agricultural taxes in addition to being an important recruitment ground for the British Indian Army.
+Kashmir State had limited cultivable lands, and many of these areas were situated in the southern portions of the new district.
 These lands were some of the most fertile in the entire State producing harvests that could be taxed lucratively.
-A lot of these lands were taxed to the hilt by the State’s rulers and their local sinecures.
-Their owners became prey to unscrupulous money lenders who through the former’s desperation managed to misappropriate parts of these lands by false pretences.
+Landowning subsistence farmers were taxed to the hilt by the State’s rulers and their local sinecures.
+They became prey to unscrupulous money lenders, who through the former’s desperation, misappropriated parts of their lands by false pretences.
 Various historical accounts of Kashmir State throughout the colonial timeline, describe the injustice of such policies, and the desperation of the people.
 They also describe the emergence of a state-wide consciousness (“Kashmirriyat”) to challenge the abuses of the State especially during the 1930s; it included the various peoples of the State and Mirpur was heavily mired in the ensuing struggles.

 It is absurd to categorise or think of the inhabitants of Mirpur as an ethnic community, social group or fringe people as distinct from related-ethnic communities in a broad area that includes the Pothohar Uplands and the Hazara Hills.
 Granted that the Mirpuri label is very recent in origin it is also misleading and value-laden.